model-checking/kani/README.md

 }
 ```

-Kani will then prove that all valid inputs produce acceptable outputs, without panicking or executing unexpected behavior.
+Kani will then try to prove that all valid inputs produce acceptable outputs, without panicking or executing unexpected behavior.
+Otherwise Kani will generate a trace that points to the failure.
 We recommend following [the tutorial](https://model-checking.github.io/kani/kani-tutorial.html) to learn more about how to use Kani.

 ## Security